syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 ## Enable Panning

-Panning feature allows moving the visible area of the chart when it is zoomed in.
-To enable panning, you have to set the [EnablePanning](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnablePanning) property to `true`.
+The panning feature allows you to move the visible area of the chart when it is zoomed in.
+To enable panning, you have to set the [EnablePanning](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnablePanning) property to `true.`

 {% tabs %}